 “Electricity runs almost everything in modern society,” Lawton said.
-“Without it, food goes bad, hospitals can’t function, credit cards don’t work.
+“Without it, food goes bad, hospitals can’t function, and credit cards don’t work.
 Dams letting out prescribed amounts of water and gas pipelines operate autonomously through codes.”

 In addition to maliciously created computer problems, “damage from naturally occurring threats, like hurricanes, can cause problems that may stretch out for long periods of time if replacement parts aren’t readily available,” he said.

-While large utilities already have lightening surge arrestors to mitigate lightning strikes, and highly efficient lightning rods, “they don’t operate fast enough to catch a nanosecond electromagnetic wave from a nuclear weapon exploded high in the atmosphere.”
+While large utilities already have lightning surge arrestors to mitigate lightning strikes, and highly efficient lightning rods, “they don’t operate fast enough to catch a nanosecond electromagnetic wave from a nuclear weapon exploded high in the atmosphere.”
 The electromagnetic pulse could fry unprotected circuits, he said.

 While utility companies are required to have contingency plans in place to provide power if one generator in a large system goes out, there’s no prepared response if they lose many generators at once, he said.

 “These are some of the problems that we expect our upcoming work to mitigate,” Lawton said.
-“We believe that ideas proposed to increase our electrical security will come from Sandia and other national labs, universities and the utility companies themselves.”
+“We believe that ideas proposed to increase our electrical security will come from Sandia and other national labs, universities, and the utility companies themselves.”